Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 #### Theory {#theory}

-Traversals are the meat and bread of traversing nested data, because they deal with lists of values.
+Traversals are the meat and bread of traversing(get it?) nested data, because they deal with lists of values.
 A traversal focuses on 0 or more values of a type, or a field that is a list of values of the same type.
-So a lens is actually a traversal that focuses on a single value.
+So a lens is actually a traversal that focuses on a single value, and a prism is a traversal that focuses on on 0 or 1 value.

 A Traversal is basically a wrapper around types that can be traversed. `traverse` is like `map`, but the function that is applied to each element of the structure is effectful.
-A Traversal allows us to transform values of a field in any way we like.
+A `Traversal` allows us to transform values of a field in any way we like.

 A traversal is, not surprisingly, defined by the following function: